AliceYang0612/stat405-bayesian-project/README.md

 | 2018-01-02 | 0.30 | 0.74 | 0.15 | 721 |
 | 2018-01-03 | 0.25 | 0.70 | 0.20 | 689 |

-Because the structure of this dataset is similar to the main dataset, the same Bayesian Poisson regression model can be applied if necessary.
+Because this dataset contains the same key variables (bike rental counts, temperature, humidity, and wind speed) as the main dataset, the same Bayesian Poisson regression model can be applied if necessary.

 ---